How to Report Royalty Income on Schedule E

 The best thing you can do for tax season is keep records throughout the year.
 MinRight lets you log each royalty payment as it arrives with the full breakdown of income, deductions, and taxes.
 When April comes around, you have every number organized by property and well instead of reconstructing a year's worth of income from a stack of check stubs.

-For more on depletion calculations, understanding your stepped-up basis, deducting ad valorem taxes, and how long to keep your records, see our other tax-related posts.
+For more on depletion calculations, understanding your stepped-up basis, and how long to keep your records, see our other tax-related posts.